 A shading study shall be completed for all projects.
-This Suitable shading studies can be an onsite include, but are not limited to, using tools such as the Solar Pathfinder, Steprobotics, Helioscope, and HORIcatcher as well as or in conjunction with software designed to perform shading analysis.
-The Program Administrator and IPA reserve the right to request further information on any shading study performed using or the system used to obtain that shading study-software or.
-Applicants can request approval of a person with experience performing such studies given shading study software or system prior to application, however applicants are not required to obtain pre-approval for the use of shading study software.
+Suitable shading studies can include, but are not limited to, using tools such as the Solar Pathfinder, Steprobotics, Helioscope, and HORIcatcher as well as or in conjunction with software designed to perform shading analysis.
+The Program Administrator and IPA reserve the right to request further information on any shading study or the system used to obtain that shading study.
+Applicants can request approval of a given shading study software or system prior to application, however applicants are not required to obtain pre-approval for the use of shading study software.

-In order to use the standard capacity factor, a system must meet the Minimal Shading Criteria.
+In order to use the standard capacity factor, (discussed on the next page), a system must meet the Minimal Shading Criteria.